 GitHub was launched in April 2008 by Tom Preston-Werner, Chris Wanstrath, and PJ Hyett.
-At its base, it is a web platform, written in Ruby on Rails and Erlang, which hosts code repositories.
+We’ve explained elsewhere what GitHub actually is and how to use it, but at its base, it’s a web platform, written in Ruby on Rails and Erlang, which hosts code repositories.
 But it also provides developers with an amazing toolset that makes it easy to follow certain coding best practices, all the while allowing you to get your name out there and show what you are capable of doing.

-In this article, I will explain why GitHub is such an important tool for today’s web developer and how you can go about using it to get your name out there and advance your career in web development.
+In this article, I will explain why GitHub is such an important tool for today’s coders, and how you can go about using it to get your name out there and using it is a simple tip to becoming a successful web developer.
+If you what to skip ahead to one of the sections, simply use the clickable menu:

 As mentioned before, GitHub hosts Git repositories.
 Git is an immensely popular Version Control System, which allows developers to create a history of changes that occur over time in their code.